 The Costa Rican based project is also going after merchant adoption and has designed a one-click pay checkout process which can be seen on the Nimiq store.
 This merchant integration will shortly be released the open-source to allow e-businesses from around the world to accept NIM as a payment method.
 The Nimiq ecosystem also hosts a range of ideas and apps, where you can find anything from a NIM-based Tamagotchi game to tip bots allowing you to donate to your favorite content creators on Twitter, Twitch, Discord, Telegram, and Reddit.

 There are of course many other exciting crypto and blockchain businesses based in Costa Rica.
-However, there is little doubt that the Costa Rican government have embraced blockchain-based businesses with open arms.
+However, there is little doubt that the Costa Rican government has embraced blockchain-based businesses with open arms.
 The regulation surrounding cryptocurrencies is some of the most favorable in the world.
-When this is combined with factors such as relatively high crypto adoption rates, a rapidly growing crypto community, being one of the most politically stable countries in the region, great infrastructure, being one of the world leaders in renewable energy and having an amazing climate, it is easy to see why Costa Rica is quickly emerging as a new crypto haven.
+When this is combined with factors such as relatively high crypto adoption rates, a rapidly growing crypto community, being one of the most politically stable countries in the region, great infrastructure, being one of the world leaders in renewable energy, and having an amazing climate, it is easy to see why Costa Rica is quickly emerging as a new crypto haven.

 The future seems bright for Costa Rica and blockchain-based projects and it will certainly be interesting to see if the nation can continue to attract crypto businesses in 2019 and beyond.
-If the recent explosion in attendance of crypto meetups and conferences in Costa Rica is anything to go by, then in the near future we could well see the nation emerge as a Blockchain-tiger economy of Latin America region.
+If the recent explosion in attendance of crypto meetups and conferences in Costa Rica is anything to go by, then in the near future we could well see the nation emerge as a Blockchain-tiger economy of the Latin America region.

 Disclaimer: The author holds some NIM in their portfolio and is compensated in a long-term independent consulting capacity by Nimiq.
 This article must not be construed as investment advice.
 Always do your own research.